 Teriyaki refers to any kind of food that is grilled or broiled in a delicious glaze of soy sauce, mirin, and sugar.
 The word itself combines two Japanese terms: ‘teri’ and ‘yaki.’
 The former, ‘teri,’ refers to the glossy luster that the sugared sauce gives to the food, while the latter is the method of cooking on a grill.

-In Japan, the teriyaki style most often uses a wide range of fish, while red and white meat teriyaki items are more common in the West.
+In Japan, the teriyaki style most often uses a wide range of fish, while red and white meat dishes are more common in the West.
 It’s become incredibly popular among American barbecue enthusiasts, and teriyaki glaze can now be found sitting side-by-side with classics like BBQ sauce and ketchup.

 The Asian continent is known for its wealth of culinary styles, flavors, and ingredients.
 And Japan, in particular, is beloved for its culinary excellence.
 According to Mintel, global trends are increasingly centered around innovations from the East; the world of fine dining is no exception.